lucianarfontes/lucianarfontes/README.md

 ## 👩🏻‍💻 About Me

 With over a decade of experience managing high-stakes operational environments, I have transitioned into the field of Data Intelligence and Risk Management.
-I specialize in managing **LATAM projects**, transforming complex auditing processes and risk frameworks into interactive Power BI dashboards.
-My goal is to empower organizations with visual, data-backed strategies for Governance, Compliance, and AI Ethics.
+I specialise in managing LATAM projects and transforming complex auditing processes and risk frameworks into interactive Power BI dashboards.
+My goal is to empower organisations with visual, data-backed strategies for governance, compliance and AI ethics.

 ---